 Roger was a competitive player in games like chess and ping pong.
 He loved to trounce an opponent and wouldn’t hesitate just because they were his sons…and small children.
 He didn’t coddle Roger and Randy, but rather incentivized them to persevere up until they were good enough to actually beat him.
 He would lecture and encourage Kim and they developed a wonderful relationship that involved a lot of joking around.

 He is survived by his wife, Sylvia, and three children: Roger, Randy, and Kim.
 He also leaves behind many other loving grandchildren, great-grandchildren, and other family members and friends.
 These are some words that his loved ones use to describe Roger L. Moseley: sweetie, warm smile, wonderful sense of humor, playful, respected, full-of-it, handsome, private, Bayesian, admirable, academic, hearty laugh, magical, a huge presence, enchanting, inspirational, witty, professorial and loving stinker.

 On Saturday, March 14, 2020, from 2:00 – 4:00 p.m., there will be a “Celebration of Life” for him in the Ballroom at the Summerfield Clubhouse, 10650 SW Summerfield Drive, in Tigard, Oregon.
 As longtime fans and supporters of PSU Athletics, the Moseley family ask that in lieu of flowers, donations be made to PSU Athletics, PO Box 751, Portland, Oregon 97207, with checks made payable to PSU Foundation.
 In the note line, please put “In memory of Roger Moseley” or you can donate directly to the Viking Athletic Fund by visiting psuf.org/viking-athletics .

-To send flowers to ROGER's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of ROGER LEE MOSELEY, please visit our floral store.